taylorai/aiq/README.md

 {"text": "Maple-bacon and blueberry muffins", "label": "breakfast"}
 ```

 You'll also get a warning about loading the model, which is a reminder that it's not safe to load `aiq` models from untrusted sources.
-You can disable this warning by passing the `--no-warn` flag to `aiq classify`.
+You can disable this warning by setting the `--no-warn` flag for `aiq classify`.

 ## Examples